 Three forces are pushing builders deeper into this trap:

 The code feels real.
 When AI generates your codebase, it looks professional.
 Clean architecture, proper error handling, reasonable test coverage.
 The product feels legitimate.
-This creates false confidence.
 “I have a real product now.”
 But a real-looking product with no customers is still a failed product.
 The quality of the code is not correlated with whether anyone wants what it does.

 The Validation-First Workflow